 - Glide Parry: This is a movement that starts gently and ends with force to move the blade of the opponent off-line.

 - Glide in Opposition: It is a parry where the blades meet at 90 degrees, and is in full opposition of the opponents blade.

-Parry Replace: A period technique of making the parry with the sword, replacing the control with the offhand weapon or thing then continuing on with an attack with your sword (now not stopping the opponents blade).
+Parry Replace: A period technique of making the parry with the sword, replacing the control with the offhand weapon, or thing;

 Pace: I use this to mean an foot movement that does not pass the ankles.
 I would refer this in three different types in depth, but many directions.
 The paces are used in an almost walking style, like if you are standing and make the first step off.

 - Short Pace: Length of a your foot or so.